finnito/Science/content/09scie/plants-as-producers/markdown/seed-dispersal.md

 ---

-### Task 1: Seed Dispersal Examples
+### Task 1: Seed Dispersal Tauria

-This sheet contains examples of seeds and how they are dispersed.
+This sheet contains tauria of seeds and how they are dispersed.

 1. Glue this sheet into your book
 2. Make sure any excess paper goes into the recycling bin!